 - Start at the start.
 You can’t enter a locked room without access.
 Include logins and visual cues along the way

 - Put yourself in the reader’s shoes.
 What can they see with your instructions?
 They will only be able to do what you tell them

 - Imagine the reader has no prior knowledge.
 Assuming they will “just know” is unreasonable and will undermine your success

-- Provide confirmation for the reader with steps and screenshots that show what the task looks like along the way
+- Confirm the reader with steps and screenshots that show what the task looks like along the way

 - Include explanatory notes so the reader knows what to do and why they are doing it (e.g. Enter a space after the URL in the Google doc to activate the link)

 - When the instructions are completed, ask another person to test them.
 The less competent your helper is the better.
 You need to see where the gaps are